Netherman2440/get_the_memo/README.md

 ```bash
 flutter pub get
 ```

-3. Run the app
+3. Run the application on your device or emulator

 ```bash
 flutter run
 ```

-You ready to go!
+You're ready to go!

 ## 📝 License